thomastay/expression-language/TASKS.md

 1. Arrays (DONE)
 1. Make declaring an external function easier (DONE)
 1. to string conversion in VM itself
+1. Make Boolean a type in the expression engine so we can print it properly

 # Features